ericsonga/APCSAReview/_sources/Unit7-ArrayList/2013gridworldQ3A.rst

        :iscode:
        :feedback: The method header for getEmptyLocations is "public static ? getEmptyLocations (?)".
 What information should replace the "?" and what does that tell you about the method?

-       Write the :click-incorrect:GridWorldUtilities:endclick: method:click-incorrect: getEmptyLocations:endclick:.
-If there are no empty :click-incorrect:locations:endclick: in :click-correct:Grid:endclick:, the :click-incorrect:method:endclick: returns an empty :click-correct:Arraylist:endclick:.
+       Write the :click-incorrect:GridWorldUtilities:endclick: method :click-incorrect:getEmptyLocations.:endclick:
+       If there are no empty :click-incorrect:locations:endclick: in :click-correct:Grid,:endclick: the :click-incorrect:method:endclick: returns an empty :click-correct:Arraylist.:endclick:
        Otherwise, it returns an Arraylist of all :click-incorrect:empty:endclick: :click-incorrect:locations in Grid:endclick:.
        Each :click-incorrect:empty location:endclick: should appear exactly once in the Arraylist.

 .. reveal:: grid_wrld_cu_r2